 For UK residents, there are no minimum limits for reporting overseas income.
 No matter how negligible the amount might actually be, it is still a requirement to include this in the overseas section of your tax return.
 In the end, the tax impact may be small, but it’s the cost of non-compliance which could be felt further – especially if penalties apply.

-How to Receive Money from Abroad Without Needing to Report to HMRC
+How to Receive Money from Abroad Without a Bank Account?

 Concluding Remarks – Foreign Bank Accounts and HMRC